Men in chains?

 Of course, Jimmy Smits could wear almost anything (or nothing at all), and I would’ve found him sizzling.

 The fact is, some men’s jewelry is gorgeous.
 It’s beautifully designed, uses high quality precious stones and other materials, and I would happily wear the results.
 But see them on my man?
-Am I the only one who finds this disturbing?
 Is it a question of personal style?
 Of moderation?
 Of age – his, or mine?
-Of other demographics?

 Adorning the male figure

 Several years ago, I dated a gentleman who wore a necklace and occasionally a bracelet.
 Each was silver and fairly simple.
-He was forty-something (and certainly virile); I never said anything, but I would’ve preferred his look without them.
+He was forty-something, I never said anything, but I would’ve preferred his look without them.

 Men have adorned themselves throughout history, so what’s the big deal in the pendants and bracelets, cords and spirit beads?